Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Melbourne Cup Horses

-Only the best horses contest the Melbourne Cup each year, and only the best of the best go on to win the race that stops the nation.
+Only the best horses contest the Melbourne Cup each year and only the best of the best go on to win the race that stops the nation.
 We could go into great detail about every winner of the Melbourne Cup, but instead, we’ve picked out some of the key winners over the years to dig a little deeper into what makes them so great.

 Archer - 1861 & 1862

 Archer will forever be known as the first-ever winner of the Melbourne Cup, as well as the first multiple-winner of the great race.
-He won the first two editions of the Melbourne Cup, and in 1861 he was completely dominant, winning by six lengths.
+He won the first two editions of the Melbourne Cup and in 1861 he was completely dominant, winning by six lengths.
 Archer successfully defended his crown in 1862, but due to a bureaucratic issue, he wasn’t able to try and win the race for a third time.

 Peter Pan - 1932 & 1934

 Peter Pan was the first multiple Melbourne Cup winner since Archer.
 The 1932 victory was certainly a famous one as he was near the back of the field and nearly fell over after clipping another runner’s heels.
-But he was able to steady up thanks to stablemate Denis Boy, and the rest is history!
-Peter Pan wasn’t able to defend his crown in 1933 as he was suffering from a viral disease, but got his chance in 1934, and made the most of it.
+But he was able to steady up thanks to stablemate Denis Boy and the rest is history!
+Peter Pan wasn’t able to defend his crown in 1933 as he was suffering from a viral disease, but got his chance in 1934 and made the most of it.

 Makybe Diva - 2003-2005

 When you think of Melbourne Cup winners, the horse that most likely comes to mind is Makybe Diva.
 To this day, Makybe Diva is the horse that has the most Melbourne Cup wins, after winning the great race three years in a row.
 After each win the handicappers piled the weight on, but that wasn’t enough to hold her back.
-In 2005, she was carrying 58kg on her back and still won, and she holds the record for the heaviest weight carried by a winning mare.
+In 2005, she was carrying 58kg on her back and still won.
+She holds the record for the heaviest weight carried by a winning mare.

 Prince of Penzance - 2015